iangreenleaf/blog_house/_drafts/air-conditioning.md

 This was the one time that I wouldn't have liked their plan, and of course it was the one thing they didn't check with me on.
 It was a good lesson to me that yes, I should check in frequently on work that's happening and not feel too guilty about bothering the workers.
 Luckily, this problem was pretty easily fixed.
-By dropping the supply on the right side of the opening instead of the left, we could avoid the need to cross that part of the room entirely, and it still came out in a fine part of the ceiling in the floor below.
+By dropping the supply on the right side of the opening instead of the left, we could avoid the need to cross that part of the room entirely, and it still came out in a good part of the ceiling in the floor below.
 I had our attic contractor relocate it when they were building the kneewalls, and it's fine now.

 ## Dog Tax ##